BigBobbas/esphome_firmware/S3box3_personalised_in_progress/S3Box3_voice_and_touch.md

             entity_id: switch.sitting_room_sockets_s1 ####################################

 ```
-I have added 3 touch areas accross the top row of the screen as an example.
+I have added 3 touch areas across the top row of the screen as an example.
 Further information for configuring touch can be found [Here](<https://esphome.io/components/touchscreen/index.html>)

 Save and install the configuration and watch the logs that follow flashing. tap on the 3 locations and observe the logs to confirm that these register as button presses.